bitnami/containers/bitnami/jenkins/README.md

 ### Step 4.
 Remove the stopped container

-- For docker-compose: `$ docker-compose rm -v jenkins`
+* For docker-compose: `docker-compose rm -v jenkins`
-- For manual execution: `$ docker rm -v jenkins`
+* For manual execution: `docker rm -v jenkins`

 ### Step 5.
 Run the new image

-- For docker-compose: `$ docker-compose up jenkins`
+* For docker-compose: `docker-compose up jenkins`
-- For manual execution ([mount](#mount-persistent-folders-manually) the directories if needed): `docker run --name jenkins bitnami/jenkins:latest`
+* For manual execution mount the directories if needed): `docker run --name jenkins bitnami/jenkins:latest`

 ## Customize this image